jenkinsci/helm-charts/charts/jenkins/README.md

 ### To 3.0.0

 * Check `securityRealm` and `authorizationStrategy` and adjust it.
-  Otherwise your configured users and permissions will be overridden.
+  Otherwise, your configured users and permissions will be overridden.
 * You need to use helm version 3 as the `Chart.yaml` uses `apiVersion: v2`.
 * All XML configuration options have been removed.
   In case those are still in use you need to migrate to configuration as code.